ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 The easiest thing is to add it before.
 Then at the time it loads the deformer, the joints are there and everybody is happy.

-But sometimes it makes sense to put the function after, because it needs another function to have run already.
+But sometimes it makes sense to put the function after.
-For those cases, at the time you run the function you have to assume that the joint might be already there, since *loadDeformer()* created an empty joint at the origin.
-This means you have to restructure your joint creating code a bit to make it check if joint is already there or not.
+For those cases, at the time you run the function you have to assume that the joints may or may not already be there, since *loadDeformer()* creates an empty joint at the origin if it doesn't exist yet.
+This means you have to restructure your joint creating code a bit to make it check first if joint is already there or not.
 This example is from the NLF setup:
 ``` python
 sJ = 'jnt_%s_nlf_%03d' % (sSide,j)